 A distinct and growing subset of our customer base includes marketplaces and various professional service providers, including accounting firms and outsourcing firms.
 Our robust technology and deep tax content differentiate us in our ability to serve the indirect tax needs of 7 of the top 10 marketplace providers in North America by revenue.
-These customers support tens of thousands of merchants who rely on their platform for their e-commerce transaction processing.
+These customers support tens of thousands of merchants who rely on their platform for their eCommerce transaction processing.
 We also support service providers such as outsourcing and accounting firms who use our technology to calculate tax and file tax returns for their end-customers.
 While we include these marketplaces and service providers in our customer counts, the tens of thousands of their end-user customers are not included in our customer counts.

-As of December 31, 2020, we had over 4,000 customers and our ARR per customer was over \$78,000.
+As of December 31, 2021, we had 4,272 customers and our Annual Recurring Revenue ("ARR") per customer was over \$86,700.
 While most of our revenue is currently generated by customers domiciled in the U.S., many of our customers are multinational organizations with global business operations.
 We also provide tax software solutions outside the U.S., primarily in Europe.
-No single customer represented more than 10% of our total revenue for the years ended December 31, 2020, 2019 and 2018.
+No single customer represented more than 10% of our total revenue for the years ended December 31, 2021, 2020 or 2019.